-I have co-edited Men Who Eat Ringforts, featuring new writing from environmentalist Sinéad Mercier, artist Michael Holly and folklorist Eddie Lenihan.
-Following recent printed projects with John Hutchinson and Catalina Lozano, this publication is the sixth release from my publishing initiative ACA PUBLIC.
+I co-edited Men Who Eat Ringforts, featuring new writing from environmentalist Sinéad Mercier, artist Michael Holly and folklorist Eddie Lenihan.
+The publication is part of the ongoing publishing initiative ACA PUBLIC, which I established in 2016.

 Ringforts are Ireland’s most common archaeological monument, liberally spread throughout the countryside.
 Seen as circular enclosures in the rural landscape and many existent for hundreds and thousands of years, they are often overgrown with trees and bushes, forming an unassuming yet encompassing presence, one grown from habitation, lived life and ritual.

 Designed by Daly & Lyon, Men Who Eat Ringforts is printed with fluorescent Pantone inks, substituting the standard cyan, magenta and yellow process colours, resulting in a luminous effect to images throughout.
-Co-published with Gaining Ground, a public art programme based in County Clare, you can purchase the book here.
+See more here.